 The three-way debate was sponsored by Greenwich Sentinel, WGCH 1490 AM, and Moore Associates (founded by moderator Susie Moore).

-Debate featured Democratic endorsed candidate Alexis Gevanter, petition candidate John Blankley and Repulican candidate Ryan Fazio.
+Debate featured Democratic endorsed candidate Alexis Gevanter, petition candidate John Blankley and Republican candidate Ryan Fazio.

 Turner said My Voting Power was designed to help millennial voters become better informed about the political process.
 He noted turnout among Greenwich millennials was 55% lower than those age 36 years+.